jurihock/voicesmith/README.md

-voicesmith
+Voicesmith
 ==========

-Real-time implementation of audio effects for Android smartphones.
+Voicesmith is a real-time implementation of audio effects for Android smartphones.

+More info coming soon...